kerolos-10/aws-terraform-simple-webserver/README.md

-# AWS Web Server Infrastructure with Terraform
+# AWS simpel Web Server Infrastructure with Terraform

 This project creates a complete web server infrastructure on AWS using Terraform, including VPC, subnet, security group, and EC2 instance with Apache web server.